-Air leaving a compressor is hot, dirty, and wet – which can damage and shorten the life of downstream equipment, such as valves and cylinders.
-Before this air can be used, it needs to be cleaned and lubricated.
+Air leaving a compressor is hot, dirty, and wet—which can damage and shorten the life of downstream equipment, including valves, cylinders, and air tools.
+So before compressed air exits the system, it needs to be cleaned and lubricated.
 That’s where an FRL comes in!
 An FRL combines a filter, regulator, and lubricator into one component to keep air compressor systems in optimal working condition.

 - Airline filter